tjhrulz/GPMDP-Plugin/README.md

 - `key ####` or `keycode ####` - **Deprecated, authentication is now automatic unless settings file can not be found**

   Where #### is the 4 digit authentication code for GPMDP used to elavate connection status from 1 to 2, **Note:** this only has to be done once per machine and then it is saved in the rainmeter.data file.
 If connection status is 0 then GPMDP is not setup and doing this will do nothing.

-## List of current bugs and oddities:
-Similar to the spotify plugin all measures share the same cover download location so do not use the absolute path to your cover location, however unlike spotify your default cover location will always be your one.
-See issue [here](https://github.com/tjhrulz/GPMDP-Plugin/issues/1) for more info.